mgharvey/mgharvey.github.io/softwaredata.md

 # <a href="https://github.com/mgharvey/misc_python" target="_blank">misc_python</a>

-Miscellaneous Python code, mostly for processing and manipulating genetic data.
+A repository of miscellaneous Python code, mostly for processing and manipulating genetic data.
 Many of these are scripts for formatting input files for different phylogenetic and population genetics programs.
 Included are scripts for:

 * Formatting input files for Treemix (Pickrell and Pritchard 2012) and bootstrapping Treemix trees.
 See blog post